-Director Richard Boleslawski’s 1934 romantic drama stars the great Greta Garbo, unique Thirties superstar, who graces this plush but soapy drama with her lustrous presence in a lesser vehicle but still interesting from her best period (between Queen Christina and Anna Karenina).
+Director Richard Boleslawski’s 1934 romantic drama film The Painted Veil stars the great Greta Garbo, unique Thirties superstar, who graces this plush but soapy drama with her lustrous presence in a lesser but still fascinating vehicle from her best period (between Queen Christina and Anna Karenina).

 The title comes from the start of Percy Bysshe Shelley’s sonnet: ‘Lift not the painted veil which those who live / Call Life.’